perty/musicnerd/Readme.md

 The main service depends on all four packages.

 ### Error handling
-The handling of errors is lacking heavily, see below for an example of a request where the cover art is not found.
+It is quite common with missing cover art, see below for an example.
+Those are replaced with a `null` image url.
+The idea is that the whole request should not fail because of that.

 The `exception` package contains exception mapping that maps exceptions to error status codes.